FirePro Tech

 Why Insurance Companies in California Require Fire Sprinkler Maintenance

 Fire sprinkler insurance in California sounds like a simple safety guarantee.
 But it’s actually a little more complicated.
 Many home and business owners believe that if they have a sprinkler, the insurance will always work.
 In fact, insurers require regular maintenance of the system.
 Without it, you could face an unexpected insurance denial in the event of a fire.
 Fire Sprinkler Insurance and Claim Denials Imagine there’s a fire in the office.
 The sprinkler system seems to be in place.
 But there is one detail: no one has checked it for the last couple of years.
 When the insurance company arrives, the specialists immediately notice this: the system may have failed to work in time precisely because of the lack of maintenance.
 For the insurer, this is reason enough to refuse to pay out.
 It sounds harsh, but insurers operate by the rules.
 It’s not only important to them that the system is in place but also that it’s in good working order.
 If it fails to work due to lack of maintenance, the owner is fully responsible.
 That’s how fire insurance coverage in California works.
 Fire Insurance Coverage in California – The Rules California’s commercial fire insurance coverage regulations are quite strict.
 According to the U.S. Environmental Protection Agency (EPA), the state has to deal with fires more often than other regions of the United States.
 That’s the reason why fire insurance coverage in California necessarily includes a clause on the technical condition of fire systems.
 Several basic rules apply here: So, as you see, fire sprinkler insurance is not only a signature in the contract but also an obligation to keep an eye on the equipment.
 Home Insurance Fire Coverage and Sprinklers Homeowners often think, “I have regular basic insurance, which means I already have a protection.”
 But home insurance fire coverage is exclusively about sprinklers.
 If a home has a system, the insurance company expects it to be in good working order.
 And the only way to prove that it’s in good working order with timely and proper testing.
 What’s more, serviceable sprinklers can even lower the cost of the insurance.
 It’s better to minimize all the risks.
 But if the system is broken and the owner didn’t notice it, the consequences will be unpleasant.
 Commercial Fire Insurance Coverage Requirements For businesses, the commercial fire insurance coverage requirements are even stricter than for residential homeowners.
 Commercial fire insurance coverage includes not only sprinklers, but also regular reports on their condition.
 Larger companies even hire separate service organizations to keep logs of inspections.
 Imagine a store, a warehouse, or a restaurant.
 Any system failure here means huge losses.
 And the insurer is only willing to pay if the owner has proof that he did everything possible to prevent the disaster.
 So, don’t forget about annual and 5-year inspections to check if everything is still fine with your system.
 The Cost of Skipping Maintenance Why spend money on skipping maintenance?
 It’s all working!
 Well, that’s a common mistake.
 The cost of this frugal approach can be catastrophic: So, a small saving today turns into a big expense tomorrow.
 Be careful not only of the requirements for installing a sprinkler system but also of how it behaves in real life afterward.
 Protect Your Insurance and Your Property Fire sprinkler insurance in California is not just a formality.
 It is a guarantee that in a critical moment the protection will work and the insurance will cover the losses.
 To protect yourself, there are three simple steps to remember: have your system inspected at least once a year, keep all inspection records, and only work with licensed companies.
+To get your system tested, please contact us.
 That’s exactly what FirePro Tech is: call us at (818) 860-0166, and we’ll be there in no time to make sure you and your system are safe.
 Our team shares more helpful tips and real-life case studies on our social media channels: Facebook and Instagram.
 Subscribe to save your property and your nerves safe and sound.

 Example of when is a sprinkler system required in a commercial building